CS5520FeinbergFall2023/group-project-group-5/README.md

     - Perform filtering an image with given matrix.
 By traversing and putting the center of the kernel to each position on the image and calculates the area it covers, it adds the values when corresponding pixel and kernel element multiply to make the final result of the pixel where the kernel now lies.

 -  public MyImage channelSplit(Channel channel) throws IllegalArgumentException
-    - Split channels of the given image by making use of the pixel's getChannelComponent function.
+    - Split channelsMap of the given image by making use of the pixel's getChannelComponent function.

 -  public MyImage imgArrayAddition(float[] matrix) throws IllegalArgumentException
     - Perform array addition an image with given matrix.